elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, because toString and valueOf came before Symbols debuted in the JavaScript codebase.
 They are regular string-name methods.</div><br />
   <div><strong>Technical Response:</strong> No, toString and valueOf are not considered Symbols in JavaScript.
-They are standard methods that come from JavaScript's Object.prototype and have been in the language since its inception.<br /><br />
+They are standard methods that come from JavaScript's Object.prototype and have been in the language since its inception.
   </div>

+---

 :::note
 In ECMAScript 2015 (ES6), the Symbol.toPrimitive method was introduced as a way to customize primitive value conversion in a more modern and comprehensive way.
 :::

   </div>